 We do not have any in-house manufacturing capabilities.
 We intend to outsource the manufacturing of our products to third party contractors, with special capabilities to manufacture chemical drugs and biologic drug candidates for submission and clinical testing under FDA guidelines.
-There are several sources of manufacturing available once a therapy or treatment can achieve Phase 2 study as identified in a publication by Pharma.org released in 2013 (http://www.phrma.org/sites/default/files/Alzheimer's%202013.pdf).
+We believe there are several sources of manufacturing available once a therapy or treatment can achieve Phase 2 study.